sunng87/slacker-cluster/README.md

 ![slacker](http://i.imgur.com/Jd02f.png)

-Leveraging on ZooKeeper, slacker has a solution for high availability and load balancing.
+With help from ZooKeeper, slacker has a solution for high availability and load balancing.
 You can have several slacker servers in a cluster serving functions.
 And the clustered slacker client will randomly select one of these server to invoke.
-Once a server is added to or removed from the cluster, the client will automatically establish connection to it.
+Once a server is added to or removed from the cluster, the client will automatically establish/destroy the connection to it.

-To create such a slacker cluster, you have to deploy a zookeeper instance in your system.
+To create such a slacker cluster, you have to deploy at least one zookeeper instance in your system.

 ## Leiningen